 But the worst problems with Glasgow were stirred up by Berenice's brilliant but erratic husband, John, who had an uncanny ability to fire up controversy and to get into acrimonious feuds with practically every leading citizen in Glasgow.
 The outrageous behavior of John Morrison-Fuller drove some of Glasgow's most upright and sober civic leaders to the point of attempted murder.
 The Morrison-Fullers became increasingly socially isolated as John's antics grew more and more scandalous.
 By 1909, the Morrison-Fullers were tired of Glasgow.
 And Glasgow citizens were thoroughly fed up with John, although they continued to court Berenice as a source of philanthropy.
 John died in an accident a year after leaving Glasgow and was immediately expunged from the town's collective memory.
-Berenice maintained a continued interest in the latest Morrison Observatory news and ued until Dunnica suffered a paralytic stroke in 1881 and retired from the banking business.
+Berenice maintained a continued interest in the latest Morrison Observatory news and presented a low exterior profile but had two floors of rooms to accommodate a large family, if need be.
+This comfortable home has proven over time to be very inhabitable and has always been occupied by some appreciative owner.